 December 4-14, 2020: Event Horizon Telescope Virtual Collaboration Meeting

-The Event Horizon Telescope had planned its collaboraiton meeting in November in Taipei, Taiwan.
+The Event Horizon Telescope had planned its collaboration meeting in November in Taipei, Taiwan.
 The travel and social contact restrictions imposed by the CoViD-19 pandemic forced to re-schedule the meeting as a virtual event.
 The meeting included closed sessions for the collaboration members and several plenary talks with external guests, namely: the 2020 Physics Nobel Laureate Andrea Ghez from UCLA, Dame Jocelyn Bell Burnell from the Univ. of Cambridge, the 2017 Physics Nobel Lauereate Kip S. Thorne from Caltech, Sasha Tchekhovskoy from Northwestern Univ., and Tony Beasley from the National Radio Astronomy Observatory.

 The scientific organising committe consisted of Geoff Bower, Chi-kwan Chan, Mariafelicia De Laurentis, José L. Gómez (chair), Kazuhiro Hada, Kari Haworth, Alejandra Jimenez Rosales, Cheng-Yu Kuo, Venkatessh Ramakrishnan, and Huib van Langevelde.
 The "local" organising committe consisted of Juan Carlos Algaba, Yuzhu Cui, Joseph Farah, Raquel Fraga-Encinas, Rocco Lico (chair), Lia Medeiros, Hiroki Okino, Arash Roshanineshat, Naeun Shin, Alex Tetarenko, and Thalia Traianou (MPI für Radioastronomie)